Hannan201/207-Group-Project/README.md

     and computer architecture.

 ## Details
-Entry point to application is `cypher.enforcers.Launcher.java`.
+Entry point to application is `cypher.enforcers.Launcher`.

 Main module of this application is `backup.code.generator`.